eigenvivek/xvr/README.md

   --init_only                    Directly return the initial pose estimate (no iterative pose refinement) --saveimg                      Save ground truth X-ray and predicted DRRs --verbose INTEGER RANGE        Verbosity level for logging  [default: 1; 0<=x<=3]

-Miscellaneous options:
-  --warp PATH                    SimpleITK transform to warp input CT to a template reference frame --invert                       Whether to invert the warp or not
 ```

 #### Notes

 - By passing a `--mask` and a comma-separated set of `--labels`, registration will be performed with respect to specific structures.
-- If the model was trained with a coordinate frame different to that of the `--volume`, you can pass a `--warp` to rigidly realign the model's predictions to the new patient.

 ## Experiments